zariae/wax-facets/pages/bibliography.md

 Gomez, Michael A. *Exchanging Our Country Marks: The Transformation of African Identities in the Colonial and Antebellum South.* Chapel Hill: University of North Carolina, 1998\.

 Gray, D. Ryan. *Uprooted: Race, Public Housing, and the Archaeology of Four Lost New Orleans Neighborhoods.* Tuscaloosa: University of Alabama, 2020\.

+griffin, Shana M., Sooner of Later, Somebody's Gonna Fight Back

 Hall, Gwendolyn Midlo. *Africans in Colonial Louisiana: The Development of Afro-Creole Culture in the Eighteenth Century*.
 Baton Rouge: Louisiana State University, 1995\.

 —.  *Databases for the Study of Afro-Louisiana History and Genealogy, 1699-1860.* Baton Rouge: Louisiana State University 1999\.

+Kathe Hambrich, Juke Joint Men

+-- Oh Say Can You See: Flag Paintings of Malaika Favorite

+-- Our Roots Run Deep

+-- Freedoms' Journey: Understanding the Underground Railroad in South Louisiana

 Hanger, Kimberly S. *Bounded Lives, Bounded Places: Free Black Society in Colonial New Orleans, 1769-1803.* Durham: Duke University, 1997\.

 Hartman, Saidiya. *Lose Your Mother: A Journey Along the Atlantic Slave Route.* New York: Farrar, Straus & Giroux, 2006\.